richardturnnidge/adventure/README.md

-Multi-room adventire engine
+Multi-room adventure engine

 Support for key control (QAOP, arrows) or joystick.
-Nunchuck supported but currently disabled due to emulator conflict.
+Nunchuck joystick supported.

 Written in z80 assembler using Sublime text on Mac.
 Assembled with ez80asm.

 Support for up to 255 rooms.

-Find all the keys to opne the door (currently 5).
+Find six keys to open the door.

 Eat food to refresh your energy.

+Avoid the nasties...

 Good luck!